-It is surprisingly deep for a f2p MMORPG, and its best element is that it has user-created dungeons which allows you to create entirely unique dungeon experiences that you can share with other players.
+It is surprisingly deep for a f2p MMORPG, and its best element is that it has user-created dungeons which allow you to create entirely unique dungeon experiences that you can share with other players.

 Hacking and slashing your way through the game is fun, and the enemies can be tough.
 The game’s combat uses a system of eight abilities similar to Diablo, so it’s easy to learn and master.